Exploring Galactic open clusters with Gaia. II Dynamical Evolution and Stellar Population Properties in Fifteen Nearby Open Clusters: Methods

 \subsection{Identifying the binary stars with the sliding polynomial}

-The fifteen open clusters chosen visibly have binary stars.
-They can be seen in the G vs. BP$-$RP color-magnitude diagram (CMD) as a parallel brighter sequence from the main one.
-When the stars in the binary system have the same mass, the shift corresponds to $0.75$ magnitudes \citep{tauris2023,cordoni2023}.
+Binary stars are present in the fifteen open clusters studied and can be identified in the observed $G$ vs. $BP-RP$ color–magnitude diagram (CMD) as a sequence of stars located above the main sequence, where $G$ corresponds to the apparent magnitude and $BP-RP$ to the reddened color as measured by Gaia \citep{malofeeva2022}.
+In unresolved binaries, the combined flux of both components produces a magnitude offset relative to single stars of the same color that depends on the mass ratio, reaching $\sim 0.75$ mag for equal-mass systems \citep{tauris2023,cordoni2023}.
+This dependence produces the characteristic broadening and brightening of the main sequence.

 To identify the main sequence single stars and separate them from the binary ones, we used a sliding polynomial function as proposed by \citet{stock1988}.
 In this fitting procedure, a moving polynomial is fitted around any given point by considering only the data within a fixed interval, and the data closer to the point is given a larger weight.
 In our case, we fitted a straight line to the CMD values, with the color data weighted by

 with $dC$ being the window size around color C, $n$ an integer, and $C_i$ the $i$-th star's color in the window.
 We use $n=3$ and $dC=0.5$ mag.
-Fig. \ref{fig:full_trumpler_10} upper left panel shows the fit obtained for cluster Trumpler 10.
+Fig. \ref{fig:full_trumpler_10} upper left panel shows the fit obtained for cluster NGC 2516.
 The larger number of single stars and their concentration along the main sequence ties the sliding weighted straight line fit to it.
-The dispersion of the main sequence single stars at every color is well measured by 1.7 times the median absolute deviation of the residuals in its window and it is typically about $0.2$ magnitudes.
-We also included the condition of $G>8.5$ magnitudes to avoid classifying the subgiants and red giants as binary stars.
-Therefore, all stars brighter than this range are taken as binary stars.
-Fig. \ref{fig:full_trumpler_10} lower left panel shows identified binary stars with colored symbols for Trumpler 10.
+The sliding polynomial provides a non-parametric description of the single stars' main-sequence, which is clearly concentrated in the CMD, whereas binaries follow a broader and flatter distribution, sometimes appearing as a distinct brighter sequence.
+Since the number of stars per color bin is not uniform—clusters naturally contain more faint stars than bright ones—the method applies a moving window that adjusts locally to the density of points.
+Within each window, the sliding polynomial fits the main sequence trend while accounting for the local spread in G-band magnitude.
+The visual inspection of all the clusters CMD showed that the dispersion of the single star's main sequence at each color is well characterized by $1.7$ times the median absolute deviation of the residuals within its window, typically about $0.2$ magnitudes.
+We also imposed the condition $G > 8.5$ magnitudes to avoid classifying subgiants and red giants as binary stars.
+Fig. \ref{fig:full_trumpler_10} lower left panel shows identified binary stars with colored symbols for cluster NGC 2516.